PředmětyPředměty(verze: 978)

 • first articulation of the final essay - 10 points

-• consists of title, goal(s), short blurb and two references outside the seminar reading (400 words)
+• consists of title, goal(s), research question, theoretical blurb, proposed methodology, ethics, and two references outside the seminar reading (400 words)

 • 1800 words (excluding references)